-You should bring as much information with you to the vet as possible — like any wrappers or ingredient lists and an idea of the amount eaten.
-This will help your veterinarian to diagnose and treat your dog quickly, and the quicker they can treat your dog, the better the outcome for your pup.
+You should bring as much information with you to the vet as possible, like any wrappers, ingredient lists and an idea of the amount eaten.
+This will help your veterinarian to diagnose and treat your dog quickly, and the quicker they can treat her, the better the outcome for your pup.

 Prevention of xylitol poisoning in dogs

 The best way to prevent your dog from getting xylitol poisoning is to keep anything that could be dangerous for her to eat out of her reach — especially anything that’s sugar-free.